GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Kindness ideas and kindness activities are easier to incorporate into your daily lesson than you might think.
 When you want to teach your students an academic skill, like addition or using figurative language, you probably follow a standard approach:

-Believe it or not, this same basic approach works to cultivate social-emotional skills, like being kind to others.
+Believe it or not, this same basic approach also works to cultivate social-emotional skills, such as kindness toward others.

 If you want your students to spread kindness this holiday season (and beyond), start by modeling the positive behaviors you’d like to see.
 Then, try some of these fun, heartfelt, and hands-on kindness ideas and kindness activities!